wso2/docs-choreo-dev/en/pe-docs/docs/infrastructure/credentials/use-your-own-container-registry.md

     * **Vendor-specific authentication on GCP private data planes**

-        Contact Choreo support to enable infrastructure-level private access to your registry from your GCP private data plane on GKE.
+        Contact {{ product_name }} support to enable infrastructure-level private access to your registry from your GCP private data plane on GKE.
 If you are on a self-managed PDP on GCP, see [https://cloud.google.com/artifact-registry/docs/access-control#grant-project](https://cloud.google.com/artifact-registry/docs/access-control#grant-project).

 === "AWS ECR"
 **Elastic Container Registry**

     ECR does not allow the creation of static access passwords for basic authentication.
 The passwords (that is, access tokens) provided by AWS are only valid for 10 hours and must be manually regenerated.
 However, when an ECR is attached to an EKS cluster at an infrastructure level, this limitation does not apply because the authentication is handled by AWS internally.
 For details, see [https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html](https://docs.aws.amazon.com/AmazonECR/latest/userguide/registry_auth.html).

-    Choreo recommends using ECR when you are exclusively on an AWS private data plane using the vendor-specific authentication option.
-Contact Choreo support to enable a private connection between your ECR and the underlying EKS clusters on your data plane.
+    {{ product_name }} recommends using ECR when you are exclusively on an AWS private data plane using the vendor-specific authentication option.
+Contact {{ product_name }} support to enable a private connection between your ECR and the underlying EKS clusters on your data plane.
 If you are on a self-managed PDP, you can follow [this guide](https://docs.aws.amazon.com/AmazonECR/latest/userguide/ECR_on_EKS.html).

 === "Docker Hub (Private)"